2026 Florida Gators baseball team

-The 2026 Florida Gators baseball team will represent University of Florida in the sport of college baseball during the 2026 NCAA Division I baseball season.
-Florida competes in the Southeastern Conference (SEC), they play their home games at Condron Ballpark on the university's Gainesville, Florida campus.
-The team will be coached by Kevin O'Sullivan in his nineteenth season as Florida's head coach.
+The 2026 Florida Gators baseball team represented the University of Florida in the sport of college baseball during the 2026 NCAA Division I baseball season.
+Florida competed in the Southeastern Conference (SEC) and played their home games at Condron Ballpark on the university's Gainesville, Florida campus.
+The team was coached by Kevin O'Sullivan in his nineteenth season as Florida's head coach.